Home » New York » Bronx Zoo tickets

 Sea Lion Pool

-The Sea Lion Pool in Astor Court is one of the oldest areas of the zoo and home to California Sea Lions since its opening in 1899.
+The Sea Lion Pool in Astor Court is one of the oldest areas of the zoo and has been home to California Sea Lions since its opening in 1899.

 It is fun to watch these playful animals basking in the sun, barking, and swimming in their pool.